comunet/aws-devsecops-cicd/README.md

 4. GIT PUSH to sent to remote repo on designated branch (codeCommitBranchName)

-## 4. Using the DevSecOps CI/CD Framework
+## 4. Using the AWS DevSecOps CI/CD Framework
 ### 4.1 How it works
 The purpose of this project is to take away some of the hassles of setting up CI/CD, and easily deploying stacks across AWS Organizations with some sensible approval workflow.